 You might find that a new update fixes something that was broken before, but ultimately, the most important thing about updates is keeping your laptop secure.

 Consider setting a weekly reminder at a convenient time to update your laptop.
 This is much safer than going into your registry to prevent automatic updates.

-This will prevent you from having to install multiple updates all at once if you ever do decide to update after disabling the automatic updates, restarting your device multiple times, and possibly even taking hours to do all at once.
+This will prevent you from installing multiple updates all at once if you decide to update after disabling the automatic updates, restarting your device multiple times, and possibly even taking hours to do all at once.

 Updates might seem like a real pain sometimes, but they are necessary to keep your system safe and secure from malware and other security risks.

-You can pause updates for weeks at a time, but it is good practice to periodically install updates to ensure your laptop keeps performing at its best.
+You can pause updates for weeks at a time, but it is good practice to periodically install them to ensure your laptop keeps performing at its best.

 If you are set on preventing automatic updates, you can do so via the registry or Group Policy Editor on Windows machines.